 Are you tired of the four or five generic jerseys and shirts you can buy outside the gate and in the park?
 Are you looking for some really creative great Orioles gear at a good price?
 Well look no further than Protect This Yard Clothing.
 I learned of PTY from Camden Chat and was instantly a fan, they carry a wide variety of shirts, all unique, that you won't be able to find anywhere else.
 Right now I'd have to say my favorite shirt is the Matt Wieters "DON'T. RUN.
 EVER." shirt seen below, which I purchased today.

+The website is really user-friendly and I'll definitely be sporting this shirt at my next Orioles game, that is unless a Nolan Reimold shirt gets designed between now and then.
 So head on over to PTY, the link can be found on the side of the page, and you can also hit them up on Facebook, they're very personable and friendly.

 -Andrew.